ArturoLoera10/GIF-Search-With-React/README.md

 # Gif Expert App

-Buscador de GIFs con React, Vite y GIPHY
+GIF Finder with React, Vite and GIPHY

 ## Installations and Configurations